 How to Love Like Jesus?

-Jesus set the perfect standard that we often fall short of - yet for the sake of having compassion even for ourselves, we must remember He understands our imperfections, we make mistakes, and He realizes our human frailties.
+Jesus set the perfect standard, often fall short - yet for the sake of having compassion, even for ourselves, we must remember He understands our imperfections, we make mistakes, and He realizes our human frailties.
 However, because of his grace and example, we strive and do our best to be as compassionate, forgiving, and kind as He is.
 Jesus showed compassion not merely through words or His tears, but also by demonstrating His love through his actions.

 Compassion is the emotion that compels us to help others in need.
 Whether it is to give a few dollars to the homeless, run food drives and charities, let the exhausted woman skip ahead of you in line, are helpful to someone who has wronged you, or to hold a friend as their world crumbled around them.
 When you practice compassion, kindness, and forgiveness, you love as Jesus loves.
 Compassion brings people together through love and forgiveness.
 It is the golden rule in action as we intentionally remember to “Do to others as you would have them do to you (Luke 6:31) by overcoming selfishness and ego and listening, loving and lending a hand.